ing-bank/baker/core/baker-test/README.md

 ### Assert Events Flow

-You can assert if an events flow for this process is exactly the same as expected:
+There is a way to assert if the events flow for this recipe instance is exactly the same as expected:

 **java/scala:**
 ```java
     recipeAssert.assertEventsFlow(happyFlow);
 ```

-If it is not the same you will get a clear error message of what is the difference:
+If it is not the same a clear error message of what is the difference is provided:

 ```text
 Events are not equal: